stevejarvis/stevejarvis.github.io/_posts/2015-8-30-general-crypto-currency-system.md

 forge).
 It's really a brilliant solution.

 ### Actually Mining
-I found this all pretty fascinating on this slow weekend.
-I even started mining on a spare laptop myself.
+I found this all pretty fascinating on this slow weekend, and even started mining on a spare laptop myself to see what it's like.
 More about that in Part 2...

 [^1]: CNN Money.
 Someone bought a $100,000 Tesla with Bitcoins. http://money.cnn.com/2013/12/06/autos/tesla-bitcoin/